 Permanent power limitation is useful to assure a maximum power or current input of the system.
 In some countries, legislation limits the maximum power consumption for space heating and DHW production.

-- P_i Power input
+- Power input

-- t Time
+- Time

 - DI Digital input (power limitation level)

-- a Power limitation active
+- Power limitation active

-- b Actual power input
+- Actual power input

 Setup and configuration